Advice or Advise?

 Examples with advise (verb) in a sentence:

-We advise you to try these exercises to test your knowledge of advice and advise.
-After all these pieces of advice, you should be able to advise your friends about these two words!
+We advise you to try these exercises to test your understanding of advice and advise.
+After all our advice, you should be able to advise your friends on the differences between these two confusing words in English!